zsfelfoldi/ethereum-docs/les/filter_observer.md

 #### Rules and security deposits

-An OC may be backed by a security deposit on the main public Ethereum chain that is locked for a certain amount of time at a judge contract that can take away the deposit if a rule or promise is broken (and transfer a portion of the deposit to the prover of the fraud).
+An OC may be backed by a security deposit on the main public Ethereum chain that is locked for a certain amount of time at a judge contract that can take the deposit away if a rule or promise is broken (and transfer a portion of it to the prover of the fraud).

 Observer chains have to follow these general rules: